|tooting commons [photo:7t]|

 |one of the narrow points between posts [photo:7t]|

 The meeting point for the start of the run is just near the Tooting Bec Common Cafe which is situated in a historic Victorian building- this cafe is also where the runners and volunteers go for their post-run social.
+The cafe also has a single toilet, but this is unlikely to be open before the event.
 If you take a look around the Common you'll see plenty of people out and about - there seemed to be a good selection of military fitness groups doing their training and there were plenty of runners out and about.
 There were also a fair amount of dog walkers.

 |the compressed dirt surface on the southern stretch (side 2) [photo:7t]|